informalsystems/hermes/docs/architecture/adr-012-handlers-redesign.md

 #### Store

-Hosts are expected to implement the `IbcStore` trait that provides access to all IBC paths as defined by `ibc::core::ics24_host::path::Path`.
+Hosts are expected to provide an implementation of the `IbcStore` trait that provides access to all IBC paths as defined by `ibc::core::ics24_host::path::Path`.

 ```rust